Investor tells underperforming Vedanta to focus on social issues

 Vedanta's recent non-executive board appointments include Deepak Parekh, chairman of Indian mortgage lender HDFC and, last year, lawyer Geoffrey Green.

 Vedanta has frequently faced accusations from investors and campaigners that it has breached health and environmental rules.
-Pressure groups have grabbed headlines with a campaign to oppose a bauxite mine in Odisha, planned for an area considered sacred by local people.
+Pressure groups have grabbed headlines with a campaign to oppose a bauxite mine in the eastern Indian state of Odisha, planned for an area considered sacred by local people.

 Vedanta, which has in the past said it is committed to every environmental standard, appointed a sustainability chief at the end of 2010, in answer to some of these accusations.